Close Button

 Compare your options, costs, and other key factors by downloading our new ebook.

 Text messaging is hardly an activity exclusive to teenagers anymore.
-Almost everybody has used instant messaging whenever emails or phone calls would be too slow or cumbersome.
-The idea of messaging has evolved greatly over the years, even before cell phones became popular.
+Almost everybody has used instant messaging or a softphone with SMS, whenever emails or phone calls would be too slow or cumbersome.

 Sending messages is a convenient way to collaborate with other team members, hence why businesses today still use messaging services for internal work purposes.
-But first, where did this trend in telecommunications start off?

 How Text Messaging Started Off